jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The man who makes everything that leads to happiness depends upon himself, and not upon other men, has adopted the very best plan for living happily.
-This is the man of moderation, the man of manly character and of wisdom.
+There are no limitations to the mind except those we acknowledge.
-- Plato
+- Napoleon Hill

-Updated on: [11/8/2022]
+Updated on: [11/9/2022]
 <!-- #quoteEnd -->
 </pre>